 Calculating the numbers, you make from running a sportsbook is easy.
 First, you have to understand that the influencing factors discussed above contribute to your profit.

-Usually, you need to take the number of bettors placing bets on your sportsbook per week and multiply it with the average of what each bettor bets.
+Usually, you need to take the number of bettors placing bets on your sportsbook per week and multiply it by the average of what each bettor bets.
 Consecutively, you need to realize that a bookie has to pay winnings to bettors whose predictions paid off.

 For example, when a bookie has at least 100 bettors in a week, each staking between $25 and $100 per week, the sportsbook will get $5,000 to $10,000.
 If these players can instead spend between $250 and $500 weekly, a bookie will work with up to $100,000 per week.